andyl/BAMRU-Private/README.md

 ## Test

-Added by bmrdev@gmail.com from dev.bamru.info
+Added by techbamru from dev.bamru.info